quellus/GDTuber/wiki/Setup.md

 ## OBS Integration Recommendation

+### Windows

+1. Create a Game Capture source
+2. Set Mode to "Capture specific window"
+3. Set Window to the GDTuber window
+4. Select Allow Transparency at the bottom

+### Other Systems

 1. Create New or Load a scene in OBS
 2. Under sources click the add button and choose window capture